nathan-fiscaletti/ghrstats/README.md

     {"aggregate_downloads":544}
     ```

-- Count all downloads for all release assets and itemize the results
+- Count all downloads for all release assets filtering based by the provided file patterns
     ```bash
     $ ghrstats -r nathan-fiscaletti/framecast -f "*.exe,*.dmg,*.deb"
     ```